 Gloucester, near the Welsh/English border, is a cathedral city of the Cotswolds that can lay claim to being the country’s furthest inland port.
 The city’s history stretches back to Roman times but today it's a contemporary, forward-thinking place that has enjoyed significant investment in recent years - especially to its dockland and quayside areas.

 Surrounded by incredibly beautiful scenery and the picture-perfect Cotswold towns and villages, Gloucester is a wonderful place for a short break, offering a unique taste of traditional Englishness.

 If you’re hiring a car to explore Gloucester and the surrounding areas, you will be pleased to find that with us, there are no credit card fees or hidden extras to pay.
-Additionally, you’ll enjoy the complete peace-of-mind of a 24-hour rental helpline.
-Plus, in the unlikely event you find a lower Hertz price, we'll refund the difference.
+You’ll enjoy the complete peace of mind of a 24-hour rental helpline and, in the unlikely event you find a lower Hertz price, we'll refund the difference.

 Opening hours:Mo-Fr 0800-1730, Sa 0900-1200, Su closed